How do I schedule an appointment?

 What types of services are offered by Student Counseling Services?

-What is meant by “brief” individual therapy?
+What is meant by “brief” individual counseling?

 During the intake appointment, a student’s needs are assessed.
 Follow-up sessions are scheduled as appropriate to help a student work through his or her problems.
 Students are allowed 10 individual therapy sessions per academic year.
 The number of sessions may be extended if it is clinically-indicated.
 Students who want or need more frequent or longer-term contact with a counselor are referred to off-campus resources.
 Students may use group counseling as an adjunct or primary form of treatment.
 Group sessions are only limited by the number of groups available and the number of times any group meets.

-How much does it cost for therapy?
+How much does it cost for counseling?

-There are no charges for individual and group therapy appointments that you attend.
+There are no charges for individual and group counseling appointments that you attend.
 Effective August 17, 2015, you will be charged a fee if you do not call at least 24-hours prior to your appointment to cancel an appointment.
 A fee of $40 will be billed to your Bursar’s account for late cancellations and missed individual and intake appointments;late cancellations and missed group therapy appointments incur a $20 fee; late cancellations and missed psychiatric evaluations incur a $150 fee; late cancellations and missed psychiatric medication check appointments incur a $50 fee.
 It will be billed to your student account as a “Student Support” fee.

 What types of problems do students typically come to the Center with?